smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 - "label_col": the name of the column containing information about the target (str, default: 'label')
 - "batch_size" is the size of dataset bundle utilized in a single cycle of training (int, optional, default: 16)
 - "max_epochs": number of times to train with the training dataset (int, optional, default: 3)
-- "learning_rate": the learning rate of the model (float, default: 1e-4)
+- "learning_rate": the learning rate of the model (float, optional, default: 1e-4)
 - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)